 Special Programs and Features:

-- PYB has been fully accredited through AdvancEd since1999.
+- PYB has been fully accredited through Cognia (formerly AdvancEd) since1999.

 - PYB's construction training program is approved as a pre-apprenticeship program by the Oregon Bureau of Labor and Industry.
 Students are granted direct entry or preferred application status to trades-related apprenticeship programs.
-Students in this program are invloved in all aspects of building and renovating homes for low-income families.
-Along with skills aquisition, the program emphasizes teamwork and habits for future career success.
+Students in this program are involved in all aspects of building and renovating homes for low-income families.
+Along with skills acquisition, the program emphasizes teamwork and habits for future career success.

 - In the Technology program, students work with non-profit organizations to offer technical support and training materials and supply low income clients with affordable, refurbished computer equipment.

 - Students attend PYB full time for up to 12 months, followed by a second year of support services to ensure success in postsecondary education and training and career placements.
 Students who transition to college and apprenticeship receive case management support from PYB through the completion of their degree or certificate program.